Seilamuk/Seilamuk-/iOS/iOS-InApp-Documentation.md

 iOS 9 introduces two new features that may affect your integration with StartApp SDK.
 These features are the **App Transport Security (ATS)** and **Bitcode**.
 If you are using Xcode 7 and above, please apply the following changes to make sure ads continue to be served on iOS 9 devices.

 ####App Transport Security (ATS)
-iOS 9 includes a new feature called **App Transport Security (ATS)** that allows HTTPS calls only while blocking any insecure HTTP calls.
+iOS 9 includes a new feature called **App Transport Security (ATS)** that allows only secured HTTPS calls, while blocking insecure HTTP calls.
 Our SDK is fully compliance with ATS, however if you are upgrading from an old SDK make sure to **REMOVE!** the following exception from your info.plist:
 ```xml
 <key>NSAppTransportSecurity</key>
 <dict>